acmcsufoss/api.acmcsuf.com/README.md

 #### Configuring the API
 The API server is configurable via environment variables.
-See [`.env.example`](./.env.example) for values you can override and configure them in you `.env` file.
+See [`.env.example`](./.env.example) for values you can override and configure in your `.env` file.

 ### Using the CLI
 The CLI is a simple command-line client for the API server.
 Make sure the API